(1 Lec, 1 2-hr Lab) Introductory experience in analysis, synthesis, and design. Teamwork and project required. Pre: high school physics or consent.

 Fundamental and modern concepts of colloid and surface science.
 Main topics include surface thermodynamics, capillarity and wetting phenomena, surface forces, surfactants, and particles.
 Pre: 311 or consent.

-vehicles and other controllable dynamical systems.
+Develop modern and advanced techniques in the design, development, and implementation of guidance, navigation, and control (GNC) systems for flight vehicles and other controllable dynamical systems.
 Graduate students only.
 A-F only.
 Pre: grade of C or better in all of the following: ME 271 or CEE 271; ME 375; MATH 244 or MATH 253A; MATH 302 or MATH 307; or consent.
 (Fall only)

 Identifies the unique challenges faced by autonomous underwater and surface vehicles, and analyzes approaches to address those challenges.
 Topics include hydrodynamic vehicle modeling, propeller theory, subsystem integration, and motion control strategies.
 Graduate students only.
-Pre: MATH 307 or MATH 311 (or equivalent), and EE 351 or ME 451 (or equivalent), or instructor consent.
+Pre: MATH 307 or MATH 311 (or equivalent), and ECE 351 or ME 451 (or equivalent), or instructor consent.
 (Cross-listed as ORE 657)

 Working principles of all major fuel cell types; fundamentals of proton exchange membrane (PEM) fuel cells; state-of-the-art theoretical models and diagnostic technologies for PEM fuel cells.
 A-F only.
 Pre: 422 (or equivalent) or consent.